totallynotdavid/megaloader/docs/megaloader/guide/downloading-files.md

-# Download implementation
+# Downloading files

-Megaloader gives you metadata, you implement downloads.
-Here's how to do that with increasing sophistication.
+Megaloader gives you metadata.
+You implement downloads.
+Here's how, from simple to more complex patterns:

 ## Basic download

-The simplest approach:

 ```python
 import megaloader as mgl